GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_automatisation_wiki.md

 **Add Processing Steps:**
-In the "Algorithms" panel on the left hand side you can choose procesing steps out of the QGIS toolbox.
-For example the "buffer" tool for buffering all administrative distrits of a input layer by 5 km.
+In the "Algorithms" panel on the left hand side you can choose processing steps out of the QGIS toolbox.
+For example the "buffer" tool for buffering all administrative districts of a input layer by 5 km.

 Addition of algorithms is possible double clicking or via "drag and drop".